 PSA utilizes a tamper-evident holder to encapsulate collectibles such as trading cards, tickets, unopened packs and autographs.
 In 2017, PSA enhanced the security features found on the label used inside the PSA holder.
 Not only does this label exhibit new security properties, it also underwent a stylistic, branding makeover.

-Read an in-depth analysis of the current marketplace and the security behind PSA’s authentication and grading in this message from Joe Orlando, President & CEO of PSA’s parent company, Collectors Universe.
+Read an in-depth analysis of the current marketplace and the security behind PSA’s authentication and grading in this message.

 PSA now offers a cost-free "SecureScan" service to orders seeking Express level service or higher.
 This new imaging feature involves taking front and back scans of higher-end, PSA-encapsulated items with high-resolution scanners and making those images available on the PSA website.

 PSA is imaging the collectibles (cards, ticket and packs) and uploading them to its online Certification Verification site for recording purposes.
 The free service provides collectors with high-quality images to use on the PSA Set Registry, for marketing opportunities and for their personal records including insurance purposes.

 In 2012, PSA/DNA added a special hologram to its Certificates of Authenticity (COA).
 The enhancement for autographed items came via a detailed, color-changing PSA/DNA logo hologram that was embedded directly into each sheet of paper when the COAs were generated.
 Now PSA has updated its look by eliminating the PSA/DNA logo hologram and positioning a new PSA-branded logo hologram at the bottom of each COA that occupies approximately three-eighths-of-an-inch across the entire width of the card.
 Though the older COAs are still valid, the newer ones possess increased security measures against fraudulent duplication or replication.